easymodo/qimgv/README.md

 ```
 You can put it in `qimgv.desktop` file to make it permanent.
 Using values less than `1.0` may break some things.

-qimgv should also obey the global scale factor set in kde's systemsettings.
+qimgv should also obey the global scale factor set in KDE's systemsettings.

 ### High quality scaling